thinkle-iacs/think-js/react-interaction.md

 ## Lists (and other Mutable Datatypes) and State

 React decides when to re-render a component by comparing the current state to the previous state.
 If the state has changed, React will re-render the component.
 That means that it is easy to make mistakes if you use mutable datatypes (like arrays or objects) for state.
-As you will recall, if you change an array in place, the array itself has not actually changed, so React will not re-render the component.
+Imagine an array as as a container, like a notebook with a list of items.
+If you change the items in the notebook, the notebook itself doesn't change, so React won't know to re-render the component.
+Instead, you need to create a new notebook with the changes and tell React to use the new notebook.

 Here's an example of a common mistake: